How Do Green Sea Turtles Get Their Food?

 In addition to their visual abilities, green sea turtles have a keen sense of smell.
 They can detect the scent of their prey from a distance, especially when it comes to finding their favorite food, such as seagrass and algae.
 By following the scent trail, they can navigate their way towards their next meal.
 This combination of visual and olfactory skills allows green sea turtles to successfully find their food in the vast ocean.

-Read Also: How Many People Live In Turtle Island?
+Read Also: How to Make Origami Turtle

 2. What do green sea turtles eat?